 At 6' 2" and 180 lbs, Vean Gregg was a lanky, loose-jointed southpaw who had a world of confidence, a wicked curve ball, and a roller-coaster career hampered by arm injuries.
 As a 26-year-old rookie for the 1911 Cleveland Naps, Gregg was only three years removed from pitching in the deepest bush of the remote Pacific Northwest when he won 23 games and led the American League with a 1.80 ERA.
 Both Ty Cobb and Eddie Collins called him the best left-hander in the league, and Hall of Fame umpire Billy Evans said Gregg was "one of the greatest southpaws I ever called balls and strikes for."
-The only twentieth-century pitcher to win at least 20 games in his first three years in the major leagues, Gregg is Cleveland's career won-lost percentage leader.
+The only twentieth-century pitcher to win at least 20 games in his first three years in the major leagues, Gregg is Cleveland's career won-lost percentage leader (with a minimum of 100 decisions).
 Traded by the Naps in 1914 to the Boston Red Sox, where he floundered and was eventually demoted to the minors, Gregg retired after pitching for the Philadelphia Athletics in 1918.
 Out of the game for three years, he staged a comeback, and after a six-year absence made a miraculous return to the American League at the age of 40.
 A legendary minor league pitcher, Gregg won 224 games in 15 seasons of organized professional baseball.

 Sylveanus Augustus Gregg was born on April 13, 1885, near the town of Chehalis in Washington Territory, the third of nine children born to Charles Carroll and Mary Adelia Gregg.
 Charles Gregg had pioneered west in 1876 from his native Pennsylvania to Chehalis, a small town south of Olympia near Mount Rainier.
 There he met and married Chehalis native Mary Phillips in 1880.
 The Greggs were farmers, although Charles supplemented his income by engaging in plastering jobs.
 In 1896 the Greggs moved their farming and plastering operations first to Lewiston, Idaho, and then eight months later across the Snake River to Clarkston, Washington.
 By the time Charles died in 1913, his Clarkston cherry orchard was one of the largest in the Lewis-Clark valley.
 (See also: Dave Gregg)